GauriPandey127/GauriPandey127/README.md

 ## Hi there 👋 I'm Gauri Pandey
 Frontend Developer | React Enthusiast | UI/UX Passionate

 Welcome to my GitHub profile!
-I'm a fresh frontend developer with a passion for creating beautiful, responsive, and user-friendly web applications.
+I'm a frontend developer with a passion for creating beautiful, responsive, and user-friendly web applications.
 I love turning ideas into interactive digital experiences.
 🚀 About Me

 🎓 Recent graduate in Computer Science / Self-taught developer